rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Family disappointed with sentence for daughter's murderer
+## Family says sentence for daughter's murder 'not justice'

 date: 2025-07-24, from: RTÉ News

-The family of an Irish woman who was strangled by her then partner in a hotel in Spain two years ago say they are very disappointed with the sentence imposed on him for her murder.
+The family of an Irish woman who was strangled by her partner in a hotel in Spain two years ago have said they are very disappointed with the prison term imposed on him.

 <br>